pathminder/pathminder.github.io/_classes/soulknife-high-psionics-war-soul.md

   - name: bonus feat
     levels: [1]
     text: The soulknife may choose Power Attack, Two-Weapon Fighting, or Weapon Focus (mind blade) as a bonus feat at 1st level.

+  - name: maneuvers
+    levels: [1]
+    text: |
+      A war soul begins his career with knowledge of three martial maneuvers.
+The disciplines available to him are Broken Blade, Solar Wind, Thrashing Dragon, and Veiled Moon.
+Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
+A maneuver usable by a war soul is considered an extraordinary ability unless otherwise noted in its description.
+His maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.
+He learns additional maneuvers at higher levels, as shown on Table: Soulknife.
+The war soul must meet a maneuver’s prerequisite to learn it.

+      Upon reaching 4th level, and at every even numbered war soul level after that, he can choose to learn a new maneuver in place of one he already knows.
+In effect, the war soul loses the old maneuver in exchange for the new one.
+The war soul need not replace the old maneuver with a maneuver of the same level.
+He can choose a new maneuver of any level he likes, as long as he observes his restriction on the highest-level maneuvers he knows.
+The war soul can swap only a single maneuver at any given level.
+A war soul’s primary initiator attribute is Wisdom, and each war soul level is counted as a full initiator level.

+      *Maneuvers Readied:* A war soul can ready all three of his three starting maneuvers, but as he advances in level and learns more maneuvers, he must choose which maneuvers to ready.
+He readies his maneuvers by meditating over his mind blade for 10 minutes.
+The maneuvers he chooses remain readied until he decides to repeat this again and change them.
+War souls do not need to sleep or be well rested to ready their maneuvers; any time he spends 10 minutes in meditation, he can change his readied maneuvers.
+He begins an encounter with all readied maneuvers unexpended, regardless of how many times he may have already used them since he chose them.
+When the war soul initiates a maneuver, he expends it for the current encounter, so each of his readied maneuvers can be used once per encounter (until they are recovered, see below).

+      War souls may recover their maneuvers in one of two ways.
+The war soul may concentrate on his mind blade to recover an expended maneuver from its psychic projection as a standard action and recover one maneuver.
+Alternately, he may flood his psychic being with martial knowledge by expending his psionic focus to recover a number of expended maneuvers equal to his Wisdom modifier (minimum of two) as a full round action.
+While recovering maneuvers, the war soul’s mental state makes him react violently to those who would attack him.
+When attacked, he may make an immediate counter-attack against his attacker at his full base attack bonus; he may only make one counter-attack against a given enemy per round, and he may make no more counter- attacks then his 1 + his Wisdom modifier per round.

+      *Stances Known:* War souls begin play with knowledge of one 1st level stance from any discipline open to them.
+At the indicated levels (see class table), the war soul selects an additional new stance.
+Unlike maneuvers, stances are not expended and he does not have to ready them.
+All the stances he knows are available to him at all times, and he can change the stance he is currently using as a swift action.
+A stance is an extraordinary ability unless otherwise stated in the stance description.
+Unlike with maneuvers, the war soul cannot learn a new stance at higher levels in place of one he already knows.

   - name: form mind blade
     type: Su